ashleycampion/IrisDataSetProject/README.md

 # Introduction
 This analysis of the Iris Dataset has the following structure:
 * The dataset is described
 * The data is conceptualized and questions about the dataset are formulated based on this conceptualization
-    * The data is plotted, and rudementary visual analses of the data are undertaken based on the plots
+* The data is plotted, and rudementary visual analyses of the data are undertaken based on the plots
-    * The relationships between the variables in the dataset are analysed with [linear regression](#linear-regression) techniques
+* The relationships between the variables in the dataset are analysed with [linear regression](*linear-regression) techniques
-    * [Statistical classification](#statistical-classification) of the data is undertaken using [supervised learning](#supervised-learning) techniques
+* [Statistical classification](#statistical-classification) of the data is undertaken using [supervised learning](*supervised-learning) techniques

 ## What is the Iris Dataset